Study: AudioEye detects up to 2.5x more issues than other tools

 Can you make your site more accessible with ADA website compliance software?
 Yes, although you’ll also need expert guidance to get past the finish line.
-We’ll review those tools and how to further accessibility with expert testing below.
-Plus, we’ll answer the question: “What is ADA compliance software?”
+We’ll review the top tools below and how to further accessibility with expert testing.
+Plus, we’ll answer the question: “What is ADA Compliance software?”

 Author: Missy Jensen, Senior SEO Copywriter